openstack/openstack-manuals/doc/user-guide/source/cli-stop-and-start-an-instance.rst

    instance is powered off.
 The shutdown behavior is configured by the ``shutdown_timeout`` parameter that can be set in the :file:`nova.conf` file.
-Its value stands for the overall period (in seconds) a guest operation system is allowed to complete the shutdown.
+Its value stands for the overall period (in seconds) a guest operating system is allowed to complete the shutdown.
 The default timeout is 60 seconds.
    See `Description of Compute configuration options
    <https://docs.openstack.org/ocata/config-reference/compute/config-options.html>`_